ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Comparison with DevFuzz

 \section{Comparison with DevFuzz}

-One may wonder if DevFuzz \cite{devfuzz}, a recent work on device-driver fuzzing, has solved the research problem addressed by \name.
-DevFuzz builds part of its MMIO models for driver fuzz-testing using DSE. \name, Fuzzware \cite{fuzzware}, uEmu \cite{uEmu}, and Jetset \cite{jetset} build MMIO models for firmware fuzz-testing using DSE as well.
-However, DevFuzz is not applicable to our research problem as its vanilla DSE is prone to path explosions and its generation of MMIO models does not support IRQ handling.
+One may wonder if DevFuzz \cite{devfuzz}, a prior work on fuzz-testing device drivers, has solved the research problem addressed by \name.
+DevFuzz uses DSE to build part of its MMIO models for driver fuzzing. \name, Fuzzware \cite{fuzzware}, uEmu \cite{uEmu}, and Jetset \cite{jetset} also use DSE to build MMIO models for firmware fuzzing.
+However, DevFuzz does not address \name's research problem: its vanilla DSE is prone to path explosion, and its MMIO-model generation does not support IRQ handling.

-Most existing approaches to building MMIO models for firmware fuzzing customize their DSE to make it feasible. \name, Fuzzware, uEmu, and Jetset are among those approaches.
-They provide details of the significant effort made on top of a vanilla DSE to mitigate path explosions in their respective system designs (e.g., see Sec.~\ref{sec:heuristics}).
-The effort includes well-defined DSE scopes, heuristics for prioritizing or pruning symbolic firmware states, specific MMIO reads to symbolize per DSE, etc. We evaluated \name's DSE heuristics in Sec.~\ref{sec:efficiency} against path explosions and provided the results in the right half of Table~\ref{tab:resources}.
-The results indicate that a vanilla DSE is unlikely to generate \name's MMIO models before it runs out of memory.
+Most MMIO modeling approaches for firmware fuzzing customize their DSE for efficiency. \name, Fuzzware, uEmu, and Jetset are among them.
+Their designs incorporate substantial mechanisms beyond a vanilla DSE to mitigate path explosion (see Sec.~\ref{sec:heuristics}).
+These mechanisms include well-defined DSE scopes, heuristics for prioritizing or pruning symbolic firmware states, a limited set of MMIO reads symbolized per DSE instance, etc. \name's DSE heuristics have been evaluated against path explosion in Sec.~\ref{sec:efficiency}.
+The results in the right half of Table~\ref{tab:resources} show that a vanilla DSE is unlikely to generate \name's MMIO models before exhausting the allocated memory.

-In contrast, DevFuzz does not elaborate on its modifications of a vanilla DSE.
-It uses DSE to build part of its MMIO models (i.e., the {\em probe models}) and encounters path explosions even in this limited use case.
-Sec.
-4.1 of \cite{devfuzz} ends with a statement ``DevFuzz may not be able to generate a probe model.
+In contrast, DevFuzz does not elaborate on modifications to its vanilla DSE.
+It uses DSE to build part of its MMIO models (i.e., the {\em probe models}) and encounters path explosion even in this limited use case.
+Sec.~4.1 of \cite{devfuzz} concludes that ``DevFuzz may not be able to generate a probe model.
 The reason is that symbolic execution may fail to complete the probing phase if the probing logic is too complex to solve within some time budget, and/or if it requires DMA/IRQ that are rare so DevFuzz's (current) symbolic execution does not support.''
-DevFuzz only mentions its effort to constrain DSE in a paragraph in Sec.~4.1.
-The effort is a stub script that determines the end of DSE with kernel dynamic debugging.
-This is far from enough as compared to the recent works on firmware fuzzing.
+DevFuzz mentions its only DSE optimization in Sec.~4.1 as a stub script that terminates DSE based on kernel dynamic debugging.
+This is far from sufficient compared to recent firmware fuzzers.
 Moreover, a kernel-dependent method does not apply to rehosting-based firmware fuzzing.